Lawsuit on behalf of Blue Valley student challenges Johnson County's mask order for schools

 The suit takes issue with the length of the county’s order, which was enacted Aug.
 9 and is set to remain in effect until May 31, 2022.

-Ryan Kriegshauser with Olathe-based Kriegshauser Ney Law Group is representing the student and also filed the Morris County lawsuit, which is focused on a dispute over mask-wearing not related to schools.
+Ryan Kriegshauser with Olathe-based Kriegshauser Ney Law Group is representing the student and her parent and also filed the Morris County lawsuit, which is focused on a dispute over mask-wearing not related to schools.

 Kriegshauser says Johnson County’s school mask order should be reviewed every 30 days in order to assess the most current pandemic conditions.